Once they start, entrepreneurs have a hard time stopping. But that doesn’t mean they never get stuck.

 - Attend virtual meet-ups.
 Networking with other entrepreneurs can lead to some of the most valuable connections you’ll make in life.
 These are people like you who “get it”.
 Some of them have even been where you are now, or vice versa.
 Shopify Meetups regularly hosts virtual events that you can attend and connect with other like-minded entrepreneurs.

 - Hire an expert.
 If you're struggling with a critical area of your business, such as store design or paid marketing, you can hire an experienced Shopify Expert to help.
-You can also look for freelance help on platforms like Upwork.
+Delegating may be a departure from your comfort zone, but it’s a hallmark of resourcefulness.

 - Ask around in forums for answers.
 People gather together in forums like Reddit and Quora around common interests and questions, making them a great place to find answers.
 Search to see if your question has already been asked.
 If not, you can pose it and hopefully find an answer.
 Shopify Community is our official forum for all things Shopify.